San Francisco International Airport (SFO/KSFO), CA, USA

 A feasibility study has identified more than 30 alternative layouts for runways at the airport.
 A layout has not yet been selected but the airport has identified the five alternatives that are most likely to be chosen:

-F2 alternative: this would fully meet the four airport objectives.
+F2 alternative would fully meet the four airport objectives.
 There would be a large aircraft delay reduction for prevailing wind conditions.
 It would significantly reduce the noise impact to people living within affected areas.
 It would require a large amount of fill in the bay and the construction costs would be substantial.

 Main contractors